taygumus/wp-docker-stack/README.md

 - **Markdown documentation**
   Optionally linted to enforce formatting and readability standards.

+## Extensibility

+The stack is intentionally focused on development and operational workflows, but its structure is designed to support future extensions.

+Additional Docker Compose layers (e.g. production-specific overrides) can be introduced to adapt runtime configuration, persistence, and networking concerns without modifying the core automation logic.

+This approach allows the project to evolve incrementally as requirements grow.

 ## Contributions

-Contributions are welcome.
+Contributions are warmly welcomed and your input would be highly appreciated.
 Please ensure changes pass the CI pipeline and follow the established architectural patterns.